7mind/blog/_posts/2019-11-09-constructive-test-taxonomy.md

 Blackbox tests do not break encapsulation and can survive many refactorings because of that.
 It's a very important property, so we should always try to write Blackbox tests and avoid Whitebox ones at all costs.

-Other tests may use only interfaces, but also verify some side-effects (a file created on the disk) which cannot be, or are hard to explicitly express.
+Other tests may use only interfaces, but also verify some side effects (for example, a file created on disk) that cannot be, or are hard to, explicitly express.
 Let's call them *effectual* tests.
-We may write them but it's always better to avoid it when possible.
+We may write them, but it's always better to avoid them when possible.

 Now we may define our "Encapsulation" axis: